-This project aims to understand how farmer associations in the southern Philippines can be transformed to self directed learning entities through developing social and human capitals
+This project aimed to understand how farmer associations in the southern Philippines can be transformed to self directed learning entities through developing social and human capitals.

 Philippines has a predominantly rural society with more than 80 percent of the population relying on agriculture for their livelihoods.
 Agriculture is the primary source of income for rural communities, most of whom depend on subsistence farming and fishing for their livelihoods.

-- Understanding capacity of farmer associations through livelihoods framework with an emphasis on social and human capitals.
+- Understood capacity of farmer associations through livelihoods framework with an emphasis on social and human capitals.

-- Developing capabilities and assets of five communities to support vegetable value chain development.
+- Developed capabilities and assets of five communities to support vegetable value chain development.

-- Improving community well-being from vegetable value chain development through learning alliances with private sector, grower groups, community, government and research stakeholders.
+- Improved community well-being from vegetable value chain development through learning alliances with private sector, grower groups, community, government and research stakeholders.